andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel - Power Query /README.md

 --------------------------------------
 #### **Summary of User Type Trends**

-The analysis of user type distribution, average ride length, and average ride distance provides a comprehensive understanding of the dynamics within Cyclistic's user community.
-The analysis points to:
++ The analysis of user type trends provides a comprehensive understanding of the dynamics within Cyclistic's user community.
+The analysis indicates:

-1. **Dominance of Annual Membership Users**: The higher representation of annual membership users in the dataset underscores the program's appeal and success in fostering long-term commitment among riders.
-Additionally, the differences observed in ride length and distance shed light on varying usage patterns and preferences between casual and member users.

-2. **Consistent Usage among Member Users**: The higher representation of member users in the total ride count suggests a consistent and committed user base.
-These users likely leverage the convenience and cost-effectiveness offered by annual memberships, perceiving Cyclistic as a reliable mode of transportation for their daily commutes or regular biking needs.

-3. **Preference for Longer Rides among Casual Users**: In contrast, casual users, while constituting a smaller proportion of the user base, demonstrate a preference for longer rides.
-This indicates a propensity for leisurely exploration or occasional usage scenarios among casual riders.

-Acknowledging the possibility that this data might not fully represent the entire user community, it's reasonable to consider it accurate based on previous discussions.
-However, it's essential to recognize that high ride numbers alone may not necessarily indicate active usage and additional factors such as user demographics and external influences may influence user behavior.
+   * **Casual Users**: Approximately **35%** of Cyclistic's user base consists of casual users.
+They tend to prefer longer rides, resulting in slightly longer average ride durations and distances.
+Casual users typically utilize Cyclistic bikes for recreational purposes, city exploration, or leisurely rides.
+Their usage patterns, preferences, and motivations may differ from those of members.
+   * **Member Users**: Around **65%** of Cyclistic's users are members who exhibit consistent usage patterns, characterized by shorter average ride durations and distances.
+Members are likely regular users of the Cyclistic service, often employing it for daily commuting or routine transportation needs.
+Their approach to using Cyclistic bikes is more purposeful and focused.
+#### **Key Questions**:
+1. **How do annual members and casual riders use Cyclistic bikes differently?**
+   * Casual riders tend to have longer average ride durations and distances compared to members.
+   * Members typically focus on shorter rides, likely for commuting or regular transportation purposes.
+2. **Why would casual riders buy Cyclistic annual memberships?**
+   * Casual riders may consider purchasing annual memberships if they find value in using Cyclistic bikes regularly for longer periods.
+   * An annual membership could offer cost savings and convenience for casual riders who anticipate frequent usage throughout the year.
+3. **How can Cyclistic use digital media to influence casual riders to become members?**
+    * Cyclistic can utilize digital media platforms to highlight the benefits of membership, such as cost savings, access to additional features, or exclusive perks.
+    * Targeted advertising campaigns can emphasize the convenience and value of an annual membership, tailored to the specific needs and preferences of casual riders.
+    * Offering incentives, discounts, or limited-time promotions through digital channels can incentivize casual riders to explore membership options and experience the associated benefits firsthand.
++ The user-type trend data provides valuable insights into the behaviors, preferences, and habits of casual users and members.
+Understanding these differences enables Cyclistic to optimize its offerings, tailor marketing strategies, and enhance the user experience for both user types.
+By recognizing the unique needs of casual users and implementing targeted approaches through digital media, Cyclistic can encourage casual riders to become members, leading to increased engagement, loyalty, and long-term business growth.
 Further analysis of ride frequency, duration, and distances across different temporal and rideable trends can offer deeper insights into user engagement patterns and perceived values.

 ### **Hourly Trends**